-It takes quite a bit to make your home operate and there are many decisions to be made.
-Midland Air Service Experts is here to assist in making one of those decisions an easier one: heat pump versus furnace.
+It takes a lot to make your home operate and there are many decisions to be made.
+Midland Air Service Experts is here to assist in making one of those decisions an easier one: furnace VS heat pump.

-A heat pump and furnace can both provide heat to your home but a heat pump functions best when the average winter temperature is above 50 degrees Fahrenheit, like in Florida or Southern California.
-If you live in an area with bitter winters or where the average winter temperature is lower than 50 degree Fahrenheit, like New York or Montana, a furnace is your best course of action.
+A heat pump and furnace can both provide heat to your home but a heat pump works best when the average winter temperature is above 50 degrees Fahrenheit, like in Florida or Southern California.
+If you live in a region with bitter winters or where the average winter temperature is lower than 50 degree Fahrenheit, like New York or Montana, a furnace is your best course of action.

-Wherever you live, you can always use a furnace because a furnace will heat your home whatever the weather conditions outside; however, a heat hump takes heat from the air outside your home, and brings it inside your home.
-This is why when temperatures start dropping below 50 degrees Fahrenheit, it becomes harder for a heat pump to supply enough heat to your home to keep you warm and cozy.
+No matter where you live, you can always choose a furnace because a furnace will heat your home whatever the weather conditions outside; however, a heat hump removes heat from the air outside your home, and brings it into your home.
+This is why when temperatures start dropping under 50 degrees Fahrenheit, it becomes harder for a heat pump to provide enough heat to your home to keep you warm and cozy.

 Still not sure which heating system is right for you?
 No sweat!
-Call Midland Air Service Experts at 803-399-7208 and we’ll come out to review your options and provide you a free in-home estimate.
-We can’t wait to hear from you!
+Call Midland Air Service Experts at 803-399-7208 and we’ll come out to review your options and provide you a complimentary in-home estimate.
+We look forward to hearing from you!